Skip to content

 Functional mushrooms are a class of fungi.
 They have biologically active compounds that can have a significant effect on our health.
 They provide us with antioxidants and essential nutrients to bring the body back into balance, naturally.
 When consumed regularly, these mushrooms have the potential to improve overall wellbeing and increase resilience to stress and illness.

 Mushrooms have a robust history of use dating back thousands of years.
 They’ve been treasured for their therapeutic value in Traditional Chinese Medicine, Indigenous Medicine and other ancient healing systems.
-In recent years, functional fungi have become a popular staple for many Western herbalists as well.
+In recent years, they’ve become a popular component of Western Medicine as well.
 These health-supportive fungi are steeped into strong teas, extracted into tinctures or eaten in the fruiting body phase of their life cycle.

 At Harmonic Arts, we work with the world’s top 5 most studied functional mushrooms.
 Featured in ancient healing modalities and current scientific research, Reishi, Chaga, Lion’s Mane, Cordyceps, and Turkey Tail remain at the forefront of the mushroom revolution.
 They offer vast healing benefits for whole-body health and immune system intelligence.